Solar System: Outer Solar System

 The outer region of the Solar System is home to the giant planets and their large moons.
-The centaurs and many short-period comets also orbit in this region.
-Due to their greater distance from the Sun, the solid objects in the outer Solar System contain a higher proportion of volatiles, such as water, ammonia, and methane than those of the inner Solar System because the lower temperatures allow these compounds to remain solid.
+The centaurs and many short-period comets orbit in this region.
+Due to their greater distance from the Sun, the solid objects in the outer Solar System contain a higher proportion of volatiles such as water, ammonia, and methane, than planets of the inner Solar System because their lower temperatures allow these compounds to remain solid, without significant sublimation.